ElMassimo/capybara-compose/README.md

 end
 ```

+When using Rails, you can generate a test helper by running:

+    $ rails g test_helper users

 To make the test helper available you can [use the `test_helpers` option in RSpec][rspec_injection],
 or [call `use_test_helpers` in Cucumber step definitions][cucumber_injection].